fsharp/fsharp.org/math/index.md

  * [Extreme Optimization Numerical Libraries for .NET](http://www.extremeoptimization.com/) -
-   a set of three libraries focused on vector and matrix processing, linear algebra methods, and statics functions.
+   a set of three libraries focused on vector and matrix processing, linear algebra methods, and statistics functions.
 The library includes a large selection of standard algorithms from matrix factorization, function optimization, numerical integration, K-means clustering, and PCA (principal component analysis).
 Options are provided to run
    using pure managed code for portability or to utilize highly tuned native code for additional performance.
-Supports .NET 3.5 and 4.0 (2.0 version available) and executing on Mono.
+Extreme Optimization supports for .NET 3.5 and 4.0 (2.0 version available) and execution on Mono.
 A Windows-based .NET environment is required for compilation.

  * [StatFactory FCore](http://www.statfactory.co.uk/) - a high-performance numerical
    library supporting both CPU and GPGPU computing.
 The library includes multi-dimensional